Help your students experience the world in a new way - all it takes is a trip to the movies!

 For more than 30 years, the Chicago International Children's Film Festival has set new standards for what children's festivals can achieve.
 As the longest running children's film program in North America, the Chicago International Children's Film Festival discovers the best in world cinema by continually raising the bar for quality children's programming.

-Welcoming 23,000 Chicago area children, adults, and educators each year, over 100 filmmakers, media professionals & celebrities attend the Festival to lead interactive workshops with kids.
+Welcoming 20,000 Chicago area children, adults, and educators each year, nearly 100 filmmakers, media professionals & celebrities attend the Festival to lead interactive workshops with kids.
 Interactive workshops comprise an important part of our mission to make media a participatory rather than a passive experience.

 Past attendees include: Shia LaBeouf (Transformers, Indiana Jones and the Kingdom of the Crystal Skull), animators from LAIKA Studios (makers of Coraline and ParaNorman), Julian Fellowes (Downton Abbey, Gosford Park), LeVar Burton (Reading Rainbow, Star Trek: The Next Generation), Jane Seymour (Wedding Crashers), Harold Ramis (Ghostbusters, Groundhog Day), Sissy Spacek (Coal Miner's Daughter); Terry Jones (Monty Python's Flying Circus); and film critic Roger Ebert